Pharmacy Residency Frequently Asked Questions

 Our residents work every fourth weekend plus one evening shift every two weeks to provide clinical and dispensing support.
 They provide any necessary clinical assistance to nurses and providers such as dosing recommendations, answering drug information questions, IV compatibility checks, code and trauma response, and evaluation and follow-up on therapeutic drug monitoring needed during the shift.
 They are also responsible for operational duties including order verification, dispensing, checking patient specific doses, and Pyxis stock products.

-Yes, each resident will cover two holidays during the year, but the residents may split the holidays as they wish.
-Minor holidays requiring coverage are Kentucky Oaks, Memorial Day, July Fourth, and Labor Day.
-Major holidays are Thanksgiving Day, Christmas Day, and New Year’s Day.
+Yes, each resident will cover two holidays during the year.
+Holidays requiring coverage are Martin Luther King Jr. Day, Kentucky Oaks Day, Memorial Day, July Fourth and Labor Day.
+Major holidays are Thanksgiving, Christmas Day and New Year’s Day.

 Yes, we do accept early commit applications from internal candidates.